Berghain (song)

-"Berghain" is a song by Spanish singer Rosalía, Icelandic artist Björk and American experimental musician Yves Tumor.
+"Berghain" is a song by Spanish singer Rosalía, Icelandic artist Björk, and American experimental musician Yves Tumor.
 It was released on 27 October 2025 by Columbia Records as the lead single from Rosalía's fourth studio album, Lux.
 It was written by the trio themselves, alongside the song's producers, Noah Goldstein, Sir Dylan, and Jake Miller, who produced the track alongside Rosalía herself.

-Upon its release, the single topped the charts in Rosalía's home country of Spain, and peaked at number 2 on the Billboard World Digital Song Sales chart in the United States.
+Upon its release, the single topped the charts in Rosalía's home country of Spain, and peaked at number 1 on the Billboard World Digital Song Sales chart in the United States.
 The single also charted in Austria, Germany, Ireland, Netherlands, and Switzerland, and charted at number 22 on the Global 200.
 The song's music video was released on the same day as the song, and was directed by Nicolás Méndez.

 Background and composition

 On 25 October 2025, Rosalía announced that the lead single from her upcoming fourth studio album, Lux, would be released on 27 October.
 The release marks Rosalía's first single release in over a year, following promotional single "Omega" (2024).
+The song also marked the second collaboration between Rosalía and Björk, after 2023 charity single "Oral".

 Described as a "deeply personal" return for the singer, "Berghain" departs from the experimental sound of Motomami (2022) in favor of a more ethereal, spiritual, and orchestral sound.
+The Guardian described the song as a gothic, baroque assault powered by Vivaldi style strings and operatic singing in German and Spanish.
 The song features contributions from the London Symphony Orchestra and is characterized by Rosalía's introspective vocals and a restrained, atmospheric melody.
-The song also marked the second collaboration between Rosalía and Björk, after 2023 charity single "Oral".

-The song opens with a series of verses in German: "Seine Angst ist meine Angst, Seine Wut ist meine Wut, Seine Liebe ist meine Liebe, Sein Blut ist mein Blut" (His fear is my fear, His anger is my anger, His love is my love, His blood is my blood); they introduce Rosalía's solo verses.
+Inspired by Hildegard of Bingen and Vimala, the song opens with a series of verses in German: "Seine Angst ist meine Angst / Seine Wut ist meine Wut / Seine Liebe ist meine Liebe / Sein Blut ist mein Blut" ("His fear is my fear / His anger is my anger / His love is my love / His blood is my blood"); they introduce Rosalía's solo verses.
 Later, she is vocally joined by Björk and Yves Tumor.

 Critical reception

-Walden Green of Pitchfork wrote that "never before has Rosalía flexed her classical training this hard" describing the song structure as a "coloratura", comparing it to "Winter" by Antonio Vivaldi and "The Rite of Spring" by Igor Stravinsky and praised that Björk's "gale force presence threatens to knock the song on its side like a two-dimensional facade".
+Walden Green of Pitchfork wrote that "never before has Rosalía flexed her classical training this hard" describing the performance as "coloratura", comparing it to "Winter" by Antonio Vivaldi and The Rite of Spring by Igor Stravinsky and praised that Björk's "gale force presence threatens to knock the song on its side like a two-dimensional facade".
 Green also reflected on the song title, which is a namesake of a Berlin nightclub accused of cancelling a music performance by a pro-Palestine artist, relating this reference to the singer's political view, although Green thought the song "never quite earns its provocation".
 Rosalía later clarified that the title was inspired by the literal meaning, "mountain grove" rather than a reference to the Berlin nightclub.